How to connect, edit, and remove a storage device integration in MASV

 It starts in the MASV Web App

 You can create and manage storage device integrations in the MASV Web App.
-When you integrate a storage device, you create a registered connection that includes an ID and Secret Key.
+When you integrate a storage device, you create a registered connection that includes an ID and Secret key.
 Each connection is directional, so you can create more than one connection for a storage device.
 For example, you can create a connection to save files to storage (write) with an inbound connection and also create a connection to send files from storage (read) with an outbound connection.
 The name you choose and the transfer direction display on the My Integrations page, along with the creation date and status of the connection.
 You can rename or delete a connection from the My Integrations page.
 You can also edit the relative path for your integration by changing the Target Directory and Parent Folder Options.

 Security considerations

-Connections to storage devices are protected by a Secret Key, authentication processes, as well as encryption of traffic between storage and MASV.
+Connections to storage devices are protected by a Secret key, authentication processes, as well as encryption of traffic between storage and MASV.

 Firewall considerations